nplrkn/alsoran/README.md

 Alsoran is a Rust implementation of the gNodeB Centralized Unit (gNB-CU) of the 5G Radio Access Network (RAN).

-This is the component that helps 5G endpoints (UEs) manage their radio connections and request network access.
-It connects UEs to the 5G Core that is responsible for the local radio coverage where the UE finds itself.
+This is the component that manages the radio access of 5G endpoints (UEs).
+It connects UEs to a 5G Core.

 In the control plane, the gNB-CU communicates with
 - the 5G Core Access Management and Mobility function (AMF) using the NGAP protocol